beast-dev/doc/tutorials/first_tutorial/beast_first_tutorial.md

 #### The NEXUS alignment

-The examples folder in the BEAST download package contains a file called apes.nex --- [you can also download the file here](/tutorials/first_tutorial/files/apes.nex).
+<div class="alert alert-success" role="alert"><i class="fa fa-download fa-lg"></i> The examples folder in the BEAST download package contains a file called apes.nex - <a href="{{ root_url }}files/apes.nex">you can also download the file here</a>.</div>

 This file contains an alignment of mitochondrial tRNA sequences from 6 primate species (5 apes and a monkey outgroup).
 It starts out like this (the lines have been truncated):

 ```
 #NEXUS